 Everyday we have to remember what feels like 100 passwords for work, school, and personal stuff.
 Keeping it all straight, making it easy to remember, and secure against hackers is definitely not an easy feat.
-Frustrated does not even begin to describe how I feel every time I have to reset my password using security questions.
-First let’s go over some password, under no circumstance should you do these, rules.
+Below are some password do’s and don’ts to assist you!

 - Never include your name, last name, DOB, or the name of your company